cryptolok/ASLRay/README.md

 To conclude, DEP/NX on 32-bits is weakened because of ASLR.

+A more detailed description can be found in Hakin9-12-14 [issue](https://hakin9.org/download/hakin9-open-open-source-tools/).

 ### HowTo

 If you have exploited at least one buffer overflow in your life, you can skip, but just in case: